 Known as Race City USA for its abundance of NASCAR teams and shops, Mooresville’s population doubled in the 1990s.
-Today the town has about 21,000 residents – a number that continues to grow by more than 1,000 each year.
+Today the town has over 34,000 residents – a number that continues to grow by more than 1,000 each year.

 The biggest change in Mooresville is the completion of home-improvement retailer Lowe’s 400,000-square-foot corporate campus, which houses the company’s headquarters.
 The campus currently employs 1,500 and anticipates 8,000 employees in more than 2 million square feet of space once the project is completed.
 Economic developers have called the Lowe’s campus the most significant industrial project ever built in southern Iredell County.

 Residentially, Crescent Resources continues to develop The Point, a Nantucket-style community at the tip of Brawley School Road with a private golf course designed by Greg Norman, a clubhouse and swimming pool.
 Several of the cedar shake and stone houses overlooking the lake cost more than $5 million.